fh-erfurt/WS22_AurumBanking/README.md

 ![alt text](docs/AppGuideImages/support_landscape_2.png)

-The user can use "back" button of the smartphone to return from the current tab to the tab before (example by using the "back" button: Deposit -> Überweisung -> Profil )
+The user can use "back" button of the smartphone to return from the current tab to the tab before (example by using the "back" button: Deposit -> Überweisung -> Profil -> Login).

+If the user click on "back" button of the smartphone while the user is on the login fragment, the app will be close.